Britain to investigate $5 billion U.S. takeover of defense firm Cobham

-LONDON (Reuters) - Britain will investigate the national security impact of the purchase of defense company Cobham (COB.L) by U.S. private equity firm Advent International, potentially delaying or even blocking the $5 billion deal.
+LONDON (Reuters) - Britain will investigate the national security impact of the purchase of defense company Cobham by U.S. private equity firm Advent International, potentially delaying or even blocking the $5 billion deal.

-Business minister Andrea Leadsom’s move on Wednesday is not unusual where there are potential security concerns and follows British government intervention in the pending acquisition of satellite group Inmarsat (ISA.L), by an international private equity consortium which includes U.S. firm Warburg Pincus.
+Business minister Andrea Leadsom’s move on Wednesday is not unusual where there are potential security concerns and follows British government intervention in the pending acquisition of satellite group Inmarsat, by an international private equity consortium which includes U.S. firm Warburg Pincus.

 Leadsom has issued a European intervention notice, calling for a report from the Competition and Markets Authority (CMA) by Oct.
 29 to determine whether Cobham, the maker of air-to-air refuelling equipment, should be sold.